rodrigoalvesvieira/old-blog/_posts/2012-10-18-openstruct.md

 I believe this class is more for rapid prototyping purposes. <span class="small_code">OpenStruct</span> is [demonstrably slower] than <span class="small_code">Struct</span> and probably not very reliable to go for production code.

 More bad news about it is that it is not as extensible as <span class="small_code">Struct</span>.
-There is no way for adding methods to it as it remains solely of the <span class="small_code">OpenStruct</span> class itself.
+There is no way for adding methods to it as it relies solely of the <span class="small_code">OpenStruct</span> class itself.

 <span class="small_code">OpenStruct</span> is one of Ruby's proof of its own simplicity and dynamism.
 Hashes that behave like classes?
 That's definitely cool.

 <span class="small_code">OpenStruct</span> is Ruby's metaprogramming magic all across the pond.

+Have an opinion about this article?
+[Discuss on Hacker News].

 [has also]: http://jakescruggs.blogspot.com.br/2007/03/using-openstruct-to-enhance-your-mocks.html
 [Ruby Quicktips]: http://rubyquicktips.com/post/1718141794/use-openstruct-for-application-configuration-variables
 [demonstrably slower]: http://stackoverflow.com/questions/1177594/ruby-struct-vs-openstruct
+[Discuss on Hacker News]: https://news.ycombinator.com/item?id=5366968